 About Fish Compost

 Today, more and more commercial processors, both small and large, are turning fish waste into cash by selling off to cat food producers or often converting it to liquid fish fertilizer via a hydrolysis process.
-Even small sport fishing operations offer the option to their customers of composting the waste from their fishing trip, and then allowing the customer to return in a year to take the resultant fish compost home to amend the garden.
+Even small sport fishing operations offer the option to their customers of composting the waste from their fishing trip and then allowing the customer to return in a year to take the resultant fish compost home to amend the garden.

 The home gardener can also use a bin for composting fish into lush soil additive and keeping this “waste” product from either affecting the aquatic ecosystem or clogging up our landfills.
 It is advisable to use a closed compost bin for this as fish waste may attract unwanted pests.
-And, in areas with dangerous pests, such as bears, you may want to avoid composting fish all together as the danger will outweigh the benefits.
+Also, in areas with dangerous pests such as bears, you may want to avoid composting fish all together as the danger will outweigh the benefits.

 How to Compost Fish Scraps

-When composting such waste as fish parts, the fish waste is mixed with plant waste like wood chips, leaves, bark, branches, peat or even sawdust.
+When composting such waste as fish parts, the fish waste is mixed with plant waste like wood chips, leaves, bark, branches, peat, or even sawdust.
 As microorganisms break the fish down, they generate lots of heat, which serves to pasteurize the resulting fish compost, in turn eliminating any odor and killing disease organisms and weed seeds.
 After several months, the resultant product is rich humus lauded as a nutrient wealthy fertilizer for soil amendment.

 The compost pile will cool to the ambient temperature after several weeks and when this occurs, the compost is ready to engender tomatoes the size of basketballs!
-Ok, let’s not get crazy here, but certainly the resulting fish compost will aid in maintaining healthy plants and flowers in your landscape.
+Okay, let’s not get crazy here, but certainly the resulting fish compost will aid in maintaining healthy plants and flowers in your landscape.